lastproxy/DaleyMenard1993/README.md

 Run an assimilation cycle using the Kalman Filter; for each assimilation window:

-1.  observations are obtained (simulated from the truth plus a random realisation of R);
+1.  observations are obtained (simulated from the truth plus a random realization of R);
-2.  an analysis is computed using optimal interpolation;
+2.  an analysis is computed;
-3.  the analysis if integrated using the model to produce the forecast;
+3.  the analysis is integrated using the model to produce the forecast;
 4.  covariance matrices are propagated using the Kalman Filter equations;
 5.  the forecast and covariance is then used for the next assimilation window.